gbirman/HumanSkinSegmentation/README.md

-# Human Skin Segmentation
+# Pytorch Human Skin Segmentation CNN

-Hi, this repository includes Python/Pytorch files used to create a single-frame and multi-frame human skin detection CNN.
+This repository includes a set of Python/Pytorch files used to create a single-frame and multi-frame human skin segmentation CNN.
 Please see the included paper for more details.
-These data sources were used:
+The data sources can be found here (but could require permission to access):

 FSD Dataset: https://documents.uow.edu.au/~phung/download.html